 Off-Facebook Activity

 Off-Facebook activity is exactly what it sounds like – the internet activities you do that are not on Facebook.
+Server-to-server tracking allows Facebook to collect data from your internet activities even when you are not on their platform.
 This involves tracking your internet activity through:

 - Facebook Pixel: Installed on over 8 million websites, tracking your actions across the web.
 This pixel allows websites to monitor visitor actions and share that data with Facebook for ad targeting.